InfusionBot/Welcome-Bot/README.md

 ## Setting up the channel

+### Welcome channel

-You can to have a channel named `new-members`, the bot will check for channel named `new-members` by default.
+By default the bot will check for a channel named `new-members`.

-You can change this channel name, by using the `channel set` command, more info can be found in [docs for commands](https://welcome-bot.github.io/docs/commands.html)
+You can change this channel name, by using the `channel set` command, more info can be found in [docs for commands](https://welcome-bot.github.io/docs/commands.html#channel)

+### Moderation channel

+By default the bot will check for a channel named `mod-log`.

+You can change this channel name, by using the `channel setMod` command, more info can be found in [docs for commands](https://welcome-bot.github.io/docs/commands.html#channel)

 ## Botlists